Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 22. YNAB (You Need a Budget) — Best Budgeting App

-Best for: People who want to take control of their finances seriously
+Best for: People who want to take their finances seriously

-• Zero-based budgeting method — every dollar gets a job
+- Zero-based budgeting — every dollar gets a job

-• Takes some time to learn, but it is the most effective budgeting system available
+- A learning curve, but the most effective budgeting system available

 23. Splitwise — Best for Splitting Expenses